stijn-dejongh/lovecraft_public_domain/raw_converts/hrh.md

 tittering; but no real outline met the eye.
 As proof, the doctor points to his continued sanity.

   Then the tramp steamer claimed all attention.
-A boat put off, and a horde of swart, insolent ruffians in officers&rsquo; dress swarmed aboard the temporarily halted Cunarder.
+A boat put off, and a horde of swart, insolent ruffians in officers' dress swarmed aboard the temporarily halted Cunarder.
-They wanted Suydam or his body&mdash;they had known of his trip, and for certain reasons were sure he would die.
-The captain&rsquo;s deck was almost a pandemonium; for at the instant, between the doctor&rsquo;s report from the stateroom and the demands of the men from the tramp, not even the wisest and gravest seaman could think what to do.
+They wanted Suydam or his body--they had known of his trip, and for certain reasons were sure he would die.
+The captain's deck was almost a pandemonium; for at the instant, between the doctor's report from the stateroom and the demands of the men from the tramp, not even the wisest and gravest seaman could think what to do.
 Suddenly the leader of the visiting mariners, an Arab with a hatefully negroid mouth, pulled forth a dirty, crumpled paper and handed it to the captain.
 It was signed by Robert Suydam, and bore the following odd message:

-    &ldquo;In case of sudden or unexplained accident or death on my part, please deliver me or my body unquestioningly into the hands of the bearer and his associates.
+     "In case of sudden or unexplained accident or death on my part, please deliver me or my body unquestioningly into the hands of the bearer and his associates.
 Everything, for me, and perhaps for you, depends on absolute compliance.
-Explanations can come later&mdash;do not fail me now.
+Explanations can come later--do not fail me now.

-  ROBERT SUYDAM.&rdquo;
+  ROBERT SUYDAM. "

   Captain and doctor looked at each other, and the latter whispered something to the former.
 Finally they nodded rather helplessly and led the way to the Suydam stateroom.
-The doctor directed the captain&rsquo;s glance away as he unlocked the door and admitted the strange seamen, nor did he breathe easily till they filed out with their burden after an unaccountably long period of preparation.
+The doctor directed the captain's glance away as he unlocked the door and admitted the strange seamen, nor did he breathe easily till they filed out with their burden after an unaccountably long period of preparation.
 It was wrapped in bedding from the berths, and the doctor was glad that the outlines were not very revealing.
 Somehow the men got the thing over the side and away to their tramp steamer without uncovering it.
-The Cunarder started again, and the doctor and a ship&rsquo;s undertaker sought out the Suydam stateroom to perform what last services they could.
+The Cunarder started again, and the doctor and a ship's undertaker sought out the Suydam stateroom to perform what last services they could.
 Once more the physician was forced to reticence and even to mendacity, for a hellish thing had happened.
-When the undertaker asked him why he had drained off all of Mrs. Suydam&rsquo;s blood, he neglected to affirm that he had not done so; nor did he point to the vacant bottle-spaces on the rack, or to the odour in the sink which shewed the hasty disposition of the bottles&rsquo;
-original contents.
-The pockets of those men&mdash;if men they were&mdash;had bulged damnably when they left the ship.
+When the undertaker asked him why he had drained off all of Mrs. Suydam's blood, he neglected to affirm that he had not done so; nor did he point to the vacant bottle-spaces on the rack, or to the odour in the sink which shewed the hasty disposition of the bottles' original contents.
+The pockets of those men--if men they were--had bulged damnably when they left the ship.
 Two hours later, and the world knew by radio all that it ought to know of the horrible affair.